Sasho Cirovski: Cirovski at Maryland

 In February 1993 Cirovski was recruited by then Assistant Athletic Director Gothard Lane to come to the University of Maryland, College Park, where the soccer program had enjoyed limited success for years.
 Upon his arrival in College Park, Cirovski startled the local soccer community when he announced that his goal was to "win the national championship."
 Starting with holdover players and two transfer students from Hartford who came to join their charismatic coach, his teams began to turn out winning records within two years.
 In 2002, the Terrapins began a remarkable streak of four consecutive appearances in the NCAA College Cup, the final four of American college soccer.
 In 2005, they captured the national title with a 1–0 win over top-ranked University of New Mexico.
 In 2008, he led the Terps to an ACC championship win over Virginia, the team's first since 2002, and also guided his team to the 2008 National Championship over North Carolina by a score of 1–0 in Frisco, Texas.

 In October 2017, Cirovski achieved his 400th win in Division I versus the Wisconsin Badgers, becoming the ninth Division I coach to achieve the feat.
 In 2018, the Terrapins won their third national title under Cirovski with a 1–0 win over the University of Akron, not allowing a goal in any game of the NCAA Tournament.
+In 2025, Cirovski won the Big 10 regular season Championship, going undefeated with seven wins and two draws.